SkipNode: On Alleviating Performance Degradation for Deep Graph Convolutional Networks: Acknowledgments

-The performance degradation problem is widely believed to be caused by the over-smoothing issue~\cite{li2018deeper,chen2020measuring,yan2021two, wang2019improving, wu2019simplifying, yang2020revisiting, zhao2019pairnorm, oono2019graph, cai2020note, rong2019dropedge, chien2021adaptive}.
+The performance degradation problem is widely believed to be caused by the over-smoothing issue~\cite{li2018deeper,mad,yan2021two, wang2019improving, sgc, yang2020revisiting, pairnorm, oono2019graph, cai2020note, dropedge, appnp}.
 Specifically, each graph convolutional operation tends to mix the features of connected nodes through message propagation.
 The features between connected nodes quickly become indistinguishable when stacking too many graph convolutional operations.
-This phenomenon is referred to as the \textit{over-smoothing} issue. \cite{oono2019graph} also investigated the asymptotic behaviors of GCNs and found that the node representations will approach an invariant space when the number of layers goes to infinity.
-Considering that deeper neural networks usually show better expressive and reasoning ability~\cite{raghu2017expressive}, how to devise deeper GCNs by addressing the over-smoothing issue has received increasing attention from the community~\cite{li2019deepgcns,rong2019dropedge}.
+This phenomenon is referred to as the \textit{over-smoothing} issue. \cite{oono2019graph} also investigates the asymptotic behaviors of GCNs and finds that the node representations will approach an invariant space when the number of layers goes to infinity.
+Considering that many real-world graphs require modeling of long-range dependencies~\cite{nodemixup} and deeper neural networks usually show better expressive and reasoning ability~\cite{raghu2017expressive}, how to devise deeper GCNs by addressing the over-smoothing issue has received increasing attention from the community~\cite{li2019deepgcns,dropedge}.
 However, over-smoothing is not the sole reason for the performance degradation when deepening GCNs.
 Another important issue is the well-known gradient vanishing for deep models.
-In this study, we demonstrate that the story for GCNs is a bit different: over-smoothing and gradient vanishing mutually reinforce each other, making the performance degrading more rapidly compared to ordinary deep models.
-Specifically, we show that over-smoothing pushes the gradient of the classification loss w.r.t the output layer towards 0 at the very beginning of the training process (after the first forward-propagation).
+In this study, we demonstrate that the story for GCNs is a bit different: over-smoothing and gradient vanishing mutually reinforce each other, making the performance degrade more rapidly compared to ordinary deep models.
+Specifically, we show that over-smoothing pushes the gradient of the classification loss w.r.t the output layer towards 0 at the very beginning of the training process (after the first forward propagation).
 This not only aggravates the traditional back-propagation-induced gradient vanishing issue, but also triggers the \textit{weight over-decaying} issue due to the dominating effect of regularization.
-The gradient vanishing and weight over-decaying issues in turn encourage the output features to further approach 0 (weight matrices with small values were multiplied repeatedly), thus worsening the over-smoothing issue and making the output trivial.
+The gradient vanishing and weight over-decaying issues in turn encourage the output features to further approach 0 (weight matrices with small values are multiplied repeatedly), thus worsening the over-smoothing issue and making the output trivial.